-SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP legal right or claim to the land they are occupying. eligibility criteria, this is addressed.
-15 Persons who encroach on the area after the cut-off date are not entitled to compensation or any other form of resettlement assistance. х х In para 2.16 of the RPF, the cut- off date has been defined.
-Requ ire Measures 16 Ensure DPs are informed about their options and rights pertaining to resettlement х ✓ Whenever a SIA is required, the appropriate Government shall ensure that a public hearing is held at the affected area, after giving adequate publicity about the date, time and venue for the public hearing, to ascertain the views of the affected families to be recorded and included in the SIA Report.
-[Ref: Section 5] 17 Ensure DPs are consulted on, offered choices among, and provided with technically and economically feasible resettlement alternatives х ✓ Same as above 18 Ensure DPs are provided prompt and effective compensation at full replacement cost for losses of assets attributable directly to the project. х х Not explicitly stated In Para 2.11, the principles of TNRSP RPF addresses this requirement.
-19 If there is physical relocation, provide DPs with (i) assistance (such as moving allowances) during relocation; and (ii) residential housing, or housing sites, or, as required, agricultural sites for which a combination of productive х ✓ The Rehabilitation and Resettlement Award shall include all of the following: (c) particulars of house site and house to be allotted, in case of displaced families; (d) particulars of land allotted to the displaced families; (e) particulars of
+SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP 14 Those who have no recognizable legal right or claim to the land they are occupying. х x Eligibility Criteria Section in Chaper-2 (para 2.15) addresses this requirement 15 Persons who encroach on the area after the cut-off date are not entitled to compensation or any other form of resettlement assistance. х х Cut-off Date Section in Chapter-2 (para 2.16) addresses this requirement Requ ire Measures 16 Ensure DPs are informed about their options and rights pertaining to resettlement х √ Whenever a SIA is required, the appropriate Government shall ensure that a public hearing is held at the affected area, after giving adequate publicity about the date, time and venue for the public hearing, to ascertain the views of the affected families to be recorded and included in the SIA Report.
+[Ref: Section 5] Disclosure Section in Chapter-3 addresses this requirement 17 Ensure DPs are consulted on, offered choices among, and provided with technically and economically feasible resettlement alternatives x √ Same as above Consultations Section in Chapter-3 addresses this requirement 18 Ensure DPs are provided prompt and effective compensation at full replacement costfor losses of assetsattributable directly to the project. х х Not explicitly stated In Para 2.11, the principles of TNRSP RPF addresses this requirement.
+Further, the entitlement matrix provides for compensation at replacement cost 19 If there is physical relocation, provide DPs with (i) assistance (such as moving allowances) during relocation; and (ii) residential housing, or housing sites, or, as х √ The Rehabilitation and Resettlement Award shall include all of the following: (c) particulars of house site and house to be allotted, in case of displaced families; (d) The entitlement matrix provides for all assistances to mitigate physical relocation